Summit 2026

 1:30 pm - Q&A Panel - Rates That Make Cents

 Electric rates that rely heavily on volumetric charges based on meeting the summer peak can distort the true cost of service and complicate the economics of electrification.
-In this interactive discussion, regulators and utilities will respond to questions about seasonal heat pump rates, time‑of‑use structures, demand charges, and consumer protections.
-Speakers will reflect on lessons from early implementations and explore what’s next for rate innovation.
+In this interactive discussion, experts and state staff will respond to questions about heat pump rates, fixed charges, time‑of‑use structures, and consumer engagement.
+Speakers will reflect on lessons from early implementers and explore what’s next for rate innovation.

 Moderator: Erin Cosgrove, Director of Policy and Programs, NEEP